 Peanut Butter Pinwheels

 This recipe was inspired by my new email friend, Sophia.
-She’s a teenage cook who has been doing a lot of baking lately for her friends and family.
-Recently, Sophia’s mom mentioned an old recipe from childhood where chocolate was rolled up pinwheel style inside peanut butter cookie dough.
-Sophia asked if I had any recipes for this type of cookie, but I didn’t.
+She's a teenage cook who has been doing a lot of baking lately for her friends and family.
+Recently, Sophia's mom mentioned an old recipe from childhood where chocolate gets rolled up pinwheel style inside peanut butter cookie dough.
+Sophia asked if I had any recipes for this type of cookie, but I didn't.
 I did find one that sounded good, though.
 Sophia tried it and gave the cookies a big thumbs up.

 2 sticks (8 oz) unsalted butter